sfc-gh-dwilczak/tutorials/docs/snowflake/account/replication/index.md

 -- If you do not have this role please read warning above. use role orgadmin;

+/*
-/* View the list of the accounts in your organization.
-NOTE the organization name and account name for each account for which
-    you are enabling replication.
+   View the list of the accounts in your organization.
+NOTE the organization name and account name for each account for which you are enabling replication.
+You will use it in the next command.
 */

 show accounts;

-/*
-    Enable replication by executing this statement for each source and target account in your organization.
+--  Enable replication for the source account. select system$global_account_set_parameter(
-*/
+    '<orginization>.<account name>',
+    'enable_account_database_replication',
+    'true'
+);

-select system$global_account_set_parameter(
+--  Enable replication for the target account. select system$global_account_set_parameter(
     '<orginization>.<account name>',
     'enable_account_database_replication',